fhildeb/lukso-node-guide/docs/guides/modifications/node-name.md

 cd <lukso-working-directory>

 # Start the Mainnet Validator Node with Custom Name
-lukso start --validator --transaction-fee-recipient "<your-fee-recipient-address>" --checkpoint-sync --nimbus2-ethstats="<your-node-name>:<ethstats-secret>@<ethstats-server-url>"
+lukso start --validator --transaction-fee-recipient "<your-fee-recipient-address>" --checkpoint-sync --besu-ethstats="<your-node-name>:<ethstats-secret>@<ethstats-server-url>"

 # Start the Testnet Validator Node with Custom Name
-lukso start --testnet --validator --transaction-fee-recipient "<your-fee-recipient-address>" --checkpoint-sync --nimbus2-ethstats="<your-node-name>:<ethstats-secret>@<ethstats-server-url>"
+lukso start --testnet --validator --transaction-fee-recipient "<your-fee-recipient-address>" --checkpoint-sync --besu-ethstats="<your-node-name>:<ethstats-secret>@<ethstats-server-url>"
 ```

 :::warning

-The Nimbus client embeds the node name directly within the Eth-Stats connection string, meaning you must also exchange and provide the `<ethstats-secret>` and `<ethstats-server-url>` as a flag.
+The Besu client embeds the node name directly within the Eth-Stats connection string, meaning you must also exchange and provide the `<ethstats-secret>` and `<ethstats-server-url>` as a flag.
 Other execution clients have those set separately within their config files.

 :::